pulkitkalra/rlc-analyser/README.md

 # RLC Analyser Set Up Guide
 ## Product Usage
 When the RLC Analyser is started the user is prompted to browse to search for a new folder or RLC to process.
 Alternatively, the user can also process the default folder/file displayed.
 Instructions are provided on the top of the window.

+## User Set Up

+### 1. Download the JAR file
+Download the JAR file supplied on GitHUb.
+This JAR file contains the latest built version of the RLC Analyser.

+### 2. Run the JAR
+In order to run the JAR file, Java 8 needs to be installed.
+To run the JAR double click on the icon.
+Skip the next step if permissions are not denied.
+1. On Mac - permissions may need to be changed.
+Open System Preferences -> Security & Privacy -> General -> Open Anyway.

 ## Developer Set Up

 ### 1. Eclipse Development Environment Set Up